FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 <!--A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.

+Making virtual connections easy!
+Simplify meetups!
+Video meetups for all!

 **We favor a catchy and concise statement, ideally one sentence.**

 To learn more about how to write a good product vision, please see also: